 Seadrift is a cool and comfortable high-end holiday home created with a seaside lifestyle in mind.
 It’s ideally situated just moments from Falmouth’s beautiful beaches and a short stroll away from the shops, restaurants, galleries and museums of this historic maritime town.
-The property sleeps six in comfort, has private off-road parking and is available in summertime only.
+The property sleeps six in comfort, has private off-road parking with EV charging.

 The property is on two floors and has a large open-plan living, dining and kitchen space, ideal for a coastal lifestyle.
 You have a super-comfortable corner sofa and large smart TV for streaming your favourites, a luxury kitchen complete with 90cm induction hob, two ovens, a Quooker boiling tap and a large dining table.
 This all opens out into the generously sized rear garden which catches sun from morning to evening.
 You also have an informal snug for those who want to escape the rest of the family.

 Sleeping arrangements comprise two super king-sized bedrooms upstairs, each with its own en-suite (one has double shower and basins), and a nice twin room on the ground floor.
 Adjacent to this is the family bathroom, so all bedrooms have bathroom facilities on hand.
 Finally you have a useful utility room with washing machine and tumble drier, and a hot & cold outdoor shower for sandy people.